 So, it’s high time that Père Noël got the treatment.
 In France, a Noël without marrons glacés (sweetened vanilla chestnuts) is… is a day without sunshine?
 Why can’t I find the words tonight?
 Perhaps I tried some of the whisky for inspiration but it hasn’t worked.
 In the words of Shakespeare, it stimulates the desire (I add here, to write) but takes away the performance.
 Say no more.

 At this chilly time of year but festive, warm heart, chestnuts seemed to make sense.
-I already talked about roasted chestnuts in Paris.
+Chestnuts are so popular with the French and roasted chestnuts are all around Paris around December.
 But this time, we’re talking sweetened vanilla chestnuts: les marrons glacés: a French favourite for the holiday season and rest-assured extra sweet bonus points if we arrive with a box of them at Christmas chez Antoine’s parents.

 Think Colour: since the flavour was chestnut, then it had to be brown.
 Dark brown.
 But somehow we don’t want them too dark.
 Gloomsville, no thanks.
 Think festive, so lighten them up a bit, using a dash of equal quantities of brown and yellow powdered colouring.
 To add a festive party glow, brush on a dash of golden food dust/lustre for the luxurious look (either think Pierre Hermé or imagine dancing all night at a Christmas party.)